Over the last year we’ve explored a lot of greenways, parks, nature preserves and hiking trails.

 The trails are easy and mostly flat.
 If you walked every bit of the trails, it would be just a 1.7 mile hike, and very suitable for children.
 Dogs are welcome, but must be leashed.

 Almost all of the trails are covered by a dense tree canopy, so it’s a welcome relief during hot months.
 Bug repellant isn’t a bad idea.

 This is an ideal destination for bird watching and exploring nature.
 If you have kids who are learning about nature or botany this is a perfect spot.

-At the trailhead, across the street from Eastway Middle School, there’s a building with a trail map, restrooms, which are closed, and picnic tables.
+At the trailhead, across the street from Eastway Middle School, there’s a building with a trail map, restrooms, and picnic tables.
 There’s a small paved parking lot for 11 cars, including 2 wheelchair accessible spots.

 If you park here, you’ll start out on Norland Loop Trail, an even, paved, and accessible trail that is .25 mile long.
 It starts and ends at the building.
 It’s a stroller-friendly little loop that winds through the woods.